rotundasoftware/backbone-courier/README.md

 ## Feedback and bug reports

 *Please* send your feedback, suggestions, and bug reports to [David Beck](https://github.com/dgbeck).
-This is an early version of the library and I'd love to hear your suggestions on how it can be polished and / or improved for your paricular needs.
+This is an early version of the library and we'd love to hear your suggestions on how it can be polished and / or improved for your paricular needs.